DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/product/prompt-data-model-generation.md

 Read, analyse and understand the following product and technical requirements:

-Detailed Feature Description - [Attach the output from example-product-requirements-input] System Architecture - [Attach the output from prompt-high-level-architecture]
+Detailed Feature Description - [ATTACH THE OUTPUT FROM EXAMPLE-PRODUCT-REQUIREMENTS-INPUT] System Architecture - [ATTACH THE OUTPUT FROM PROMPT-HIGH-LEVEL-ARCHITECTURE]

 Ask any follow up questions that will clear up any ambiguities if needed.

 IMPLEMENTATION PHASE:

-Think about the above requirements and work out a simplified data model suitable for use with [MongoDB].
+Think about the above requirements and work out a simplified data model suitable for use with [MONGODB].
 Also produce a Mermaid diagram so it is understandable in a relational format.
 Feel free to change labels or column names to be more clear if needed if they are more logical.
 The data model should be in a single, downloadable file using markdown formatting.

 VERIFICATION AND COMPLETION PHASE: